lysannef/testingRepo/ibm-kibana-dev/README.md

 $ helm install stable/ibm-kibana-dev
 ```
 ## PodSecurityPolicy Requirements
 This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation.
-Choose predefined ibm-restricted-psp PodSecurityPolicy.
+Choose predefined ibm-anyuid-psp PodSecurityPolicy.

 ## Chart Details
 This chart bootstraps a kibana deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.